-On October 15th every year there is something called the Wave of Light.
-This is when, at a specified time, people are encouraged to light a candle for their lost babies to remember them.
+On October 15th, every year, there is something called the Wave of Light.
+When, at a specified time, people are encouraged to light a candle for their lost babies to remember them.

 Candles are a significant part of my loss story.

 Within minutes of my body shedding itself of my sweet, unknown baby, my husband and I lit a candle for him or her.